-- 17. If the thesis is not considered to be of sufficiently high standard to recommend the award of the degree but there is evidence of a potential successful DHSC submission, then on the recommendation of the examiners the candidate will be granted permission to resubmit the work in a revised form for the degree of DHSC within a period of eighteen months, on one occasion only and on payment of an additional fee. - 18.
+- c.
+Referral (see 17 below) - d.
+Fail: the candidate has no further opportunity for submission. - 17.
+If the thesis is not considered to be of sufficiently high standard to recommend the award of the degree but there is evidence of a potential successful DHSC submission, then on the recommendation of the examiners the candidate will be granted permission to resubmit the work in a revised form for the degree of DHSC within a period of eighteen months, on one occasion only and on payment of an additional fee. - 18.
 The recommendation of the examiners is subject to confirmation by the Graduate Board's Examinations Group which will consider the examiners' report.

 - 19. Candidates will normally be deemed to have failed the course and be asked to withdraw from the programme if: - (i) they fail to meet the requirements for taught modular study namely: marks at or above 50% for all credit-bearing modules; or - (ii) they fail to satisfy the transfer assessment panel; or - (iii) they fail to satisfy the examiners in the research thesis.
 Exit Points - 20.
-Candidates who leave without completion of the research thesis element of the programme may, providing that they have satisfied the relevant regulations for the award of these qualifications:

-(i) elect to graduate with the Postgraduate Diploma in Health and Social Care;

-(ii) elect to graduate with the degree of Master of Science in Health and Social Care.
+Candidates who leave without completion of the research thesis element of the programme may, providing that they have satisfied the relevant regulations for the award of these qualifications: - (i) elect to graduate with the Postgraduate Diploma in Health and Social Care; - (ii) elect to graduate with the degree of Master of Science in Health and Social Care.